Jinstronda/obsidianGraphRAG/README.md

 The system reads your notes, builds a knowledge graph, and lets you query it like talking to someone who's read everything you've ever written.
 It finds connections you didn't know existed.

+This solves what Matthew McConaughey wanted: an LLM trained only on your own data.
+Not the entire internet.
+Just your thoughts, your notes, your knowledge.

 It works locally.
 The embeddings and reranking run on your machine.
-Only the LLM calls go to Gemini's API, which is currently free.
+Only the LLM calls go to Gemini's API, which is free.

 ## How It Works